Why Am I Running Out Of Hot Water So Fast?

 Common Reasons Your Hot Water Runs Out So Fast

-1. Sediment buildup from Arizona’s hard water Very common in Arizona
+1. Sediment buildup from Arizona’s hard water Maintenance

-2. A water heater tank that’s too small Common
+2. A water heater tank that’s too small Replacement

-4. A broken or worn dip tube Moderately common
+4. A broken or worn dip tube Repair

-5. A failing heating element or thermostat Moderately common
+5. A failing heating element or thermostat Repair

-6. A thermostat set too low Somewhat rare
+6. A thermostat set too low Free adjustment

-7. Too much demand at the same time Too common
+7. Too much demand at the same time Free adjustment

-8. Pressure-relief valve or water heater location problems Rare
+8. Relief valve or water heater location problems Repair

-9. Shared hot water systems in apartments Depends on the apartment
+9. Shared hot water systems in apartments Landlord or building issue

 Below, we explain what each one entails.